Church of the Redeemer is creating a model of how to respond to an active but declining membership in a church with a grand building and rich history.

 Timeline Leading to Redeemer’s Decision to Transplant and Create a Legacy Plan:

-•In 2015 Church of the Redeemer began conversations with four other UUC churches in New Haven.
+- In 2015 Church of the Redeemer began conversations with four other UCC churches in New Haven.

-•Redeemer members worshipped, engaged in multiple, varied conversations, and completed two surveys, to discern their preferences, concerns, and hopes.
+- Redeemer members worshiped, engaged in multiple, varied conversations, and completed two surveys, to discern their preferences, concerns, and hopes.

-•The Leadership Council distilled the congregation’s preferences from responses to member surveys and from formal and informal conversations into the recommendation that was voted on at a special congregational meeting on Sunday, August 26th.
+- The Leadership Council distilled the congregation’s preferences from responses to member surveys and from formal and informal conversations into the recommendation that was voted on at a special congregational meeting on Sunday, August 26, 2018.